 - The big one for me is the fact that an AR-15 is easier to shoot faster than a pistol.
 This is especially true up close!

 - Another big reason to go for an AR-15 over a pistol is the higher magazine capacity.

-- An AR-15 will defeat soft body armor while more pistol rounds will not.
-There are plenty “novelty” rounds out there that move fast enough to defeat soft armor but they don’t do as much damage to the person under the armor as a 5.56 or .223 round does.
+- An AR-15 will defeat soft body armor, while more pistol rounds will not.
+Plenty of “novelty” rounds out there move fast enough to defeat soft armor, but they don’t do as much damage to the person under the armor as a 5.56 or .223 round does.

 It’s honestly hard to beat an AR-15 for home defense.

-The Downsides of Using an AR-15 for Home Defense
+The Downsides of Using a Home Defense AR 15